 Link Group’s revenue by geographic region (as illustrated below in Figure 1) reflects our position as a global business with revenue derived from outside Australia and New Zealand (ANZ) at 44% compared to 49% in FY2019, largely as a result of the disposal of CPCS in FY2019.

 External Revenue by Region

-Link Group continued to execute on other elements of our growth strategy in FY2019 as follows:
+Link Group continued to execute on other elements of our growth strategy in FY2020 as follows.

-- Increased sales of products and services to existing clients helping to mitigate the impact of previously announced client losses in Fund Administration, competitive pressures in Corporate Markets and Brexit uncertainty in LAS.
+- Increased sales of products and services to existing clients to help mitigate the impact of previously announced client losses in Retirement and Superannuation Solutions and competitive pressures in Corporate Markets.